 She erroneously thinks she's simply helping him to grow.
 Of course, she does this at her own peril, oblivious to the fact that her man can be the survivor of a past childhood experience where he was never doing things right for his own mother...and now the last thing he needs is to have another edition of that control!
 Women forget that everything that happens with them through their interactions, is compared and tested against the archaic model of his past childhood relationship with his mother...

 To summarize the 2 most common errors we make in relationships:

-1. A man has difficulties listening to her woman’s feelings if she’s upset, sad or worried and tries to control the conversation by offering external, factual solutions to her issues, managing at the same time to ignore her feelings.
+1. A man has difficulties listening to her woman’s feelings if she's upset, sad, or worried (negative emotions make him feel impotent) and tries to control the conversation by offering external, factual solutions to her issues, managing at the same time to deeply ignore her feelings.

-2. A woman constant attempt to alter a man’s behavior by offering unsought advice or critique is building up resentment.
+2. A woman's constant attempt to alter a man’s behavior by offering unsought advice or critique is building up resentment.

 Would you like some suggestions: